SPECIAL TOPIC: BARNABAS

 4. Barnabas and Paul go on the first missionary journey (cf. Acts 13:1-3)

 5. Barnabas was the team leader on Cyprus (his home island), but soon Paul's leadership was recognized (cf. Acts 13:13)

-7. Barnabas and Paul had their first disagreement about Jewish food laws and Gentile fellowship recorded in Gal.
+7. Barnabas and Paul had a disagreement about Jewish food laws and Gentile fellowship recorded in Gal.
 2:11-14

 8. Barnabas and Paul planned a second missionary journey, but a dispute broke out over Barnabas' cousin, John Mark (cf. Col. 4:10), who deserted the work on the first mission trip (cf. Acts 13:13).
 Paul refused to take him on the second mission trip, so the team broke up (cf. Acts 15:36-41).
 This resulted in two teams (i.e., Barnabas and John Mark, and Paul and Silas).

 A. Barnabas was one of the seventy sent out by Jesus (cf. Luke 10:1-20).

 B. He died as a Christian martyr on his home island, Cyprus (from Acts of Barnabas).